Sugarfoot Family Cloggers

 I am Barbara Cook, I am the director of Sugarfoot Family Cloggers and the webmaster of our site.
 I have been an Florida Clogging Council Instructor since 2005 and I am also a Certified Clogging Instructor from The National Clogging Organization, Inc..
 (CLOG).
 I am Past President of Florida Clogging Council Florida Clogging Council webmaster.

 We hope that you enjoy our website and come visit us while you are in town visiting or if you live here come on down.
-We would live to have you clog with us.
+We would love to have you clog with us on Thursday nights.

 Fran Tellor is our Beginners Instructor and our co-director for Sugarfoot Family Cloggers.
 She has been clogging for over 30 years and is a Florida Clogging Council Instructor and has the website called 'Clogging 101'.

 Please check it out after surfing our site, as it is very helpful for beginners.
 Have fun clogging we do.
 Hope to see you in class.
 Stop in any time from 5:30 to 6:30 beginners and 6:30 to 8:30 regular clogging on Thursday nights.

 Christmas music (routines) we clog to during the parades.